 Personally, I’ve been doing an individual player fantasy draft for the tourney.
 It’s a live draft in which we go through and pick individual players.
 The scoring is based on total points scored by the players on your team.

-The rankings I’ve included is pretty basic.
+The rankings I’ve included are pretty basic.
 I haven’t gone through and eliminated players who are injured or anything.
 If you see one that I’ve missed please feel free to email in and I’ll get my sheet updated.

 What I’ve basically done is gone through and found each player’s points per game.
 Then I took the points per game and multiplied it by the odds of each team playing the next game.